waco-org/waco-master/README.md

 An Ansible role that orchestrates the installation of several developer oriented tools by driving other roles.
 Currently only Red Hat open distributions are supported, i.e. CentOS 8, CentOS 7 and Fedora 32.
-Fedora 33 is not fully supported because at the time of writing not all of the tools handled by this role were available on that release.
-RHEL 8 and 7 are not tested, but should work without problems.
+Fedora 33 or later are not fully supported because at the time of writing not all of the tools handled by this role were available on those releases.
+Neither RHEL 8 and 7 nor other derivatives were tested, but they should work without problems.
+Centos Stream variants are not supported.

 The currently supported tools and applications are: